Amateur radio international operation: CEPT Novice License

 In 2009 the Electronic Communications Committee (ECC) revised the 'CEPT Novice Radio Amateur license', a separate agreement, to include novice class reciprocal operating privileges in some CEPT countries under modified conditions.
 European reciprocal privileges have, at least in part, been restored to US General Class Operators as CEPT Novice Operators.

 CITEL agreement

 IARP Permit

 In 1995 the treaty creating the International Amateur Radio Permit (IARP) was ratified at a meeting of the Organization of American States in Montrouis, Haiti.

 The IARP allows amateur radio operation within counties that are signatories to the treaty without the need to obtain a special license or permit, all of the counties that are a part of this treaty are located in the Americas.
 The Inter‑American Telecommunication Commission (CITEL) agreement allows an IARP to be issued, by a member-society of the International Amateur Radio Union (IARU).

 Similar to the CEPT licenses there are distinct classes which bestow different levels of operating privileges base on the operators home licence.
-Class 1 requires knowledge of Morse code and allows operation of all of the amateur bands where Class 2 operating privileges do not require Morse code proficiency but limit users to bands above 30mhz.
+Class 1 requires knowledge of Morse code and allows operation of all of the amateur bands where Class 2 operating privileges do not require Morse code proficiency but limit users to bands above 30 MHz.